kvrancic/interview-analyzer-archiver/README.md

 2. Run: `python src/main.py --audio audio/sample_interview.mp3`
 3. Check the `interviews/` directory for the output

-## 📝 Assignment Requirements
+## 📝 Key Requirements

-This project fulfills the MIT AI Studio homework requirements:
+This project was built with specific requirements:
-- ✅ Multiple agents with defined roles, goals, and backstories (6 agents)
+- ✅ MUST use CrewAI framework (hard requirement)
-- ✅ Multiple tasks with descriptions and expected outputs (6 sequential tasks)
+- ✅ Process interview audio into learning materials
-- ✅ Terminal interaction via CLI
+- ✅ Extract ALL questions and answers
-- ✅ Clean, well-documented Python code
+- ✅ Provide model answers for every question
-- ✅ GitHub repository structure
+- ✅ Create documents suitable for interview preparation
-- ✅ Comprehensive documentation
+- ✅ Archive interviews for future learning

 ## 🤝 Contributing